-4. Monuments
+4. Monuments.

-- (a) Monuments must be set at: - (1) All angle points in the subdivision boundary; - (2) All angle points of tangency and points of curvature in the subdivision boundary; - (3) All street centerline intersections; - (4) All angle points of tangency and points of curvature in street centerlines; - (5) All intersections of street centerlines with the subdivision boundary; - (6) All section corners, quarter corners, and sixteenth corners; - (7) All intersections of prolongated subdivision boundary lines with the centerline of the adjoining street; and - (8) All other locations determined by the City Surveyor's office. - (b) All monuments shall have a nonferrous metal cap made from one-piece cast virgin metal, free from casting imperfection.
+- a.
+Monuments must be placed at: - i.
+All angle points in the subdivision boundary; - ii.
+All angle points of tangency and points of curvature in the subdivision boundary; - iii.
+All street centerline intersections; - iv.
+All angle points of tangency and points of curvature in street centerlines; - v.
+All intersections of street centerlines with the subdivision boundary;

+- vi.
+All section corners, quarter corners, and sixteenth corners; - vii.
+All intersections of prolongated subdivision boundary lines with the centerline of the adjoining street; and - viii.
+All other locations determined by the City Surveyor's office. - b.
+All monuments shall have a nonferrous metal cap made from one-piece cast virgin metal, free from casting imperfection.
 This cap shall be securely attached to the top of the monument and permanently punched for marking the location.
-The Surveyor's registration or license number shall be stamped on the cap. - (c) Monuments may be set after approval of the final map, but must be set prior to the final acceptance of the subdivision improvements.
-If the monuments are to be set after recordation and approval of the final map, a cash deposit or approved bond in an amount set by the Public Works Parks and Recreation Director must be filed with the City of Henderson to guarantee performance of such work. - (d) All monuments shall conform to the Clark County Area Standard Drawings.
+The Surveyor's registration or license number shall be stamped on the cap. - c.
+Monuments may be set after approval of the final map but must be set prior to the final acceptance of the subdivision improvements.
+If the monuments are to be set after recordation and approval of the final map, a cash deposit or approved bond in an amount set by the Public Works Parks and Recreation Director must be filed with the City to guarantee performance of such work. - d.
+All monuments shall conform to the Clark County Area Standard Drawings.
 In addition, surface points shall be set carrying a registered Land Surveyor's tag at all the above locations.
 All the above established points that fall within the limits of public or private rights-of-way shall be referenced to four firmly established ties within a radius of 20 to 100 feet.
-The angle from tie-to-tie shall be as close to 90 degrees as possible, radiating from the established intersection.
+The angle from tie-to-tie shall be as close to 90 degrees as possible, radiating from the established intersection. - G. Subdivision Lots.
+All rear lot corners must be set with a nail and tag with PLS number on block walls.
+All front or side lot corners adjoining public rights-of-way and private streets must be marked by saw-cutting the back-of-curb.